 - Fast Recovery: Compared to old solutions like disks and tape backup, the cloud offers extremely fast recovery time if it is necessary.
 The process of data recovery is a speedy process – almost as fast as you can communicate with your provider.
 It’s important to consider and understand how much bandwidth is available to you as well.
-This will impact the speed, as well as the amount of data you are backing up, which should be measured as well.
+This will impact the speed, as well as the amount of data you are backing up.
+You should measure this step as well.
 The details should all be spelled out in your service level agreement (SLA).

 Advantages associated with Cloud Backup; the business must consider moving forward with Cloud Storage option rather than relying on inferior systems.
 On the contrary of conventional backup systems, Cloud Storage and Backup is the trend of today’s century.
-You will be left behind managing your conventional systems while your competitor will be much ahead as he was able to focus his focus giving his worries of data management to Cloud Storage Service providers.
+You will be left behind managing your conventional systems while your competitors will be much ahead.
+He was able to focus his focus giving his worries of data management to Cloud Storage Service providers.

 Cloud storage service is worth spending.
-All you need to do is pick the right service provider who best suits your needs and budget based on the scale of your business, pay monthly basic fees and you can rest assured of your important documents which are stored at remote servers.
-Now without being worried about your files, you can completely focus on the growth of your business.
+All you need to do is pick the right service provider who best suits your needs and budget based on the scale of your business.
+When you pay monthly basic fees, you can rest assured of your important documents which are stored at remote servers.
+Now when you don’t worry about your files, you can completely focus on the growth of your business.

 It’s not surprising that IT security is a major concern for tech companies based in the United States are favorite targets of cyber hackers and unknowingly become breeding grounds for nefarious activities that include global terrorism.
 These activities focus on American tech companies because they provide the infrastructure necessary for extremist groups around the world to thrive and prosper, while they tread closely on the edge of free speech that is valued and protected by the First Amendment to the U.S. Constitution.